Feeling nostalgic & wish to make a donation to your alma mater?

-Two alumnae, Jen Thede, class of 1984, and Welby Griffin, class of 1995, currently serve as faculty members and help keep the school's institutional memory strong.
+Two alumnae, Jen Vierling Thede, class of 1988, and Welby Lynn Griffin, class of 1995, currently serve as faculty members and help keep the school's institutional memory strong.
 An alumnus or alumna is always a voting member on the Board of Directors, as is a member of the Lynn family, founders of the school.
 Currently, three members of the class of 1984, Todd Landis, John Vanderzon, and Brett Haynes, along with Mrs. Pamela Lynn Tucker, retired WCDS Headmistress, teacher, and co-founder, serve on the 2017-2018 WCDS Board of Directors.
-Laura Beaton Carter, class of 1997 is the WCDS Development and Alumni Coordinator, and two other faculty members (Ann Landis and Bethany O'Neill) are spouses of Todd Landis and John O'Neill also a member of the class of 1984.
+Laura Beeton Carter, class of 1997 is the WCDS Development and Alumni Coordinator, and two other faculty members (Ann Landis and Bethany O'Neill) are spouses of Todd Landis and John O'Neill also a member of the class of 1984.
 Many children of graduates attend WCDS, and these legacies help strengthen the school’s ties to the past.
-Currently members of the student body who are children of alumni are from the Cosby, Griffin, Landis, Olmstead, O'Neill, Thede, Clark, and Dougherty families.
+Currently members of the student body who are children of alumni are from the Clark, Cosby, Dougherty, Griffin, Landis, Moore, Olmstead, O'Neill, and Thede families.

 Each December 26th in the WCDS gymnasium, the Jon Lee Memorial Silver Bucket Game is held in honor of Wakefield Country Day School's first basketball coach, Jon Lee.